rmscode/binary-garden/docs/hardware/dell-emc/powervault-me5/me5-host-setup.md

 !!! note

     A [StackExchange](https://superuser.com/a/1490402/1775885) user suggests that setting the NIC properties are not enough as they will only allow Windows to receive Jumbo Frames.
 You need to tell Windows to use Jumbo frames as well.
-I'm not entirely sure if this would subsequently require devices beyond the SAN to also be configured for Jumbo Frames...

     ```cmd
     netsh interface ipv4 set subinterface “TheNameOfYourInterface” mtu=9000 store=persistent